seek-oss/tslint-config-seek/README.md

 This package includes the shareable [TSLint](https://palantir.github.io/tslint/) configuration used by [SEEK](https://github.com/seek-oss/).

-Note: this config assumes you are using `tsc` in strict mode.
+Note: this assumes you’re using a tsconfig.json with strict and noUnusedLocals enabled.

 ## Usage